semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 #### Description

-The `libcheckout` script includes the implementation of a single function named `checkout()` that is used for replicating the GitHub repository of the Semaphore 2.0 into the VM used for executing the job of the pipeline.
+The `libcheckout` script includes the implementation of a single function named `checkout()` that is used for making available the entire GitHub repository of the running Semaphore 2.0 project to the VM used for executing a job of the pipeline.
+The `checkout()` function is called as `checkout` from the command line.

 #### Command Line Parameters